 In case you didn’t know, yes, it’s still illegal to possess cannabis in Queensland (and Australia).
 But you can now get your hands on the medicinal variety through a prescription from a doctor.

 This good news is thanks to the Queensland Parliament recently making changes to the Health (Drugs and Poisons) Regulation 1996.
 Previously, you could only obtain it through a “specialist” doctor, or a doctor with Queensland Government approval.
-In classic legal-ese, the definition for a specialist doctor meant:

 What are the requirements to be prescribed medicinal cannabis?